Foreign relations of South Africa: Commonwealth of Nations

 South Africa was a Dominion of the British Empire and the Commonwealth from 1910 until 1961.

 South Africa was a republic outside the Commonwealth from 1961 to 1994, then it became a republic in the Commonwealth of Nations on 1 June 1994.

 United Nations Security Council

 South Africa was a non-permanent member of the United Nations Security Council from October 2006 until 2008.

 South African votes in the UNSC have not been without controversy.
 In particular, a 'no' vote on a resolution criticising the Burmese government attracted widespread criticism.

-South Africa also attempted to vote against economic sanctions for Iran; however, this was changed after South Africa realised that the 'no' vote would be defeated.
+Diplomatic relations

-South Africa was once again a non-permanent member of the Security Council between 2010 & 2012.
+List of countries which South Africa maintains diplomatic relations with: